-C R Read (appointed 4 August 2022)
+C R Read

-S R Woodhouse
+S R Woodhouse (resigned 20 December 2023)

 GOING CONCERN

 Having assessed the responses to their enquiries, the Directors have no reason to believe that a material uncertainty exists that may cast significant doubt upon the ability of the Company to continue as a going concern.
 The Directors acknowledge the latest guidance on going concern.